Mass grave with 100 bodies found near Mosul

 Mosul operation: Iraqi-led forces push toward key city

-Displaced families are seen on the road near Qayyara, south of Mosul, on Saturday, October 29.
+Displaced families are seen on the road near Qayyara on Saturday, October 29.

 Mosul operation: Iraqi-led forces push toward key city